iTwin/itwin-cli/docs/auth/login.md

 # itp auth login

-Authenticate iTwin CLI with Bentley.
+Authenticate iTwin Platform CLI with Bentley.
 This command initiates the login process and obtains the required access tokens.
 The CLI supports the following authentication workflows:

 1. **Native** — interactive user login
 2. **Service** — client credentials for automation/server